NGC 7319

 This is a type 2 Seyfert galaxy with one of the largest circumnuclear outflows known in galaxies of this type.
 This outflow reaches velocities of up to 500 km/s and spans 4 kpc.
 The star formation rate appears normal for a spiral galaxy at 1.98±0.58 solar mass yr−1, and the majority (68%) is occurring in the spiral arms.
 The core appears faint in the ultraviolet band, indicating heavy extinction within the active galactic nucleus.
 There is a three component radio source with an overall size of 1.7 kpc that is straddling the nucleus.
-A strong X-ray source with a high redshift has been detected at a separation of 8 arcsecond from the galactic nucleus.
-This quasi-stellar object is most likely being ejected from the host galaxy.
+A strong X-ray source with a high redshift has been detected at a separation of 8 arcsecond from the galactic nucleus, a quasi-stellar object.

+Supernova

+One supernova has been observed in NGC 7319: SN 1971P (type unknown, mag.
+16.8) was discovered by Leonida Rosino on 19 August 1971.